navapbc/simpler-grants-gov/documentation/api/development.md

 `make test` will run all of the tests.
 Additional arguments can be passed to this command which will be passed to pytest like so: `make test args="tests/api/route -v"` which would run all tests in the route folder with verbosity increased.
 See the [Pytest Docs](https://docs.pytest.org/en/7.1.x/reference/reference.html#command-line-flags) for more details on CLI flags you can set.

 `make clean-volumes` will spin down the docker containers + delete the volumes.

+`make volume-recreate` Deletes the volumes and then re-initializes the persistant portions of the stack.
 This can be useful to reset your DB, or fix any bad states your local environment may have gotten into.

 See the [Makefile](../../api/Makefile) for a full list of commands you can run.